Frequent Questions: Species Recovery Grants to States

 The non-Federal cost share is determined as a percent of total project costs.
-If a single State (as defined under section 3 of the Endangered Species Act (ESA), includes U.S. territories) is involved, the proposal must include at least 25% non-Federal cost share in accordance with section 6(d) of the ESA.
-If two or more States are cooperators on a project, the required non-Federal cost share decreases to 10%.
+If a single State (as defined under section 3 of the Endangered Species Act (ESA), includes U.S. territories) is involved, the proposal must include at least 25 percent non-Federal cost share in accordance with section 6(d) of the ESA.
+If two or more States are cooperators on a project, the required non-Federal cost share decreases to 10 percent.

-To calculate the required cost share, first determine the total cost of the project, then multiply the total cost by 25% (if single state) or 10% (if multi-state).
+To calculate the required cost share, first determine the total cost of the project, then multiply the total cost by 25 percent (if single state) or 10 percent (if multi-state).
 For example:

 - Single-state proposal with an estimated total project cost of $100,000, then: